The Ultimate Project Management Checklist for Faultless Projects

 Project management checklist is an essential resource for the productive Project Manager.
 Whether you’re starting a project from scratch or taking over one that’s already been started – either way, you’ve got a project team waiting for your direction.

-Project planning is often ignored in favour of getting on with the work.
+Project planning is often ignored in favor of getting on with the work.
 Don’t fail to realize the value of a good project plan to save time and money, and eliminate problems before they arise.

 This checklist will help you manage any project with the highest success rate – let’s get started!

 First step: Don’t panic!
 Use this printable project management checklist as a starting point.

 □ Research ?